What we do?

 By building connections to social service networks in Oregon (schools, DHS, churches, after school programs and other family services), we encourage all professionals who are part of an under-served kid's life to refer them to us.

 What is the scope of treatment for someone in the ASK program?

 Naturally, that depends on the individual scenario, but most treatments involve two years of braces and a strong commitment from the recipient to maintain good oral health as well as a commitment from the orthodontist to see the patient through.
 That’s why we only work with Orthodontists who have an excellent reputation and are deeply rooted in their community.

-Some kids require a full dental overhaul before we start treatment to ensure a high success rate of the orthodontics.
+Some kids require surgery or other procedures before we start treatment to ensure a high success rate of the orthodontics.
 Some kids need to have teeth extracted in order to make room for their permanent teeth and some require maxillofacial surgery in order to line up their jaw correctly.
 In the case of oral surgery, we work with oral surgeons and Shriners to make that happen.
 The bottom line is that the individual sponsor does not incur any additional charges, just because of the added expenses.
 Their portion remains at a maximum of $3000 and the child still receives the treatment they need, no matter what.

 What do the kids contribute?